Damar Hamlin set to take next step in comeback bid in Bills' preseason game against Colts

 ORCHARD PARK, N.Y.
 (AP) — Damar Hamlin has reached another major milestone in his return to football.

+Hamlin was fully dressed in uniform and pads, and had his helmet on when taking the field with his fellow defensive backs.

+Earlier, the NFL posted a brief video of Hamlin's arrival at the stadium on its social media account with the message saying, "Welcome back, @HamlinIsland."
+In the video, Hamlin flashes his familiar heart sign and puts out three fingers to signify his jersey number as he entered the tunnel.

-What seemed unfathomable in those frightening first moments, and the nine-day stay in two hospitals that followed, has become a reality for the 25-year-old Hamlin, who put his fears aside in April by announcing his intention to resume his playing career after being medically cleared to return.
+What seemed unfathomable in those frightening first moments, and the nine-day stay in two hospitals that followed, has approached reality for the 25-year-old Hamlin, who announced in April that he planned to resume his playing career after being medically cleared to return.

 “I made the choice to play.
 But I’m processing a thousand emotions.
 I’m not afraid to say that it crosses my mind of being a little scared here and there,” Hamlin said at the time.
 “My faith is stronger than any fear.
 That’s what I want to preach up here.
 And that’s the message I want to spread on to the world that as long as your faith is stronger than your fear, you can get through anything.”